oogatta/TheOtherOne/README.md

 # TheOtherOne

-A spring like prove server for unit test paranoids like me.
+A spring-like prove server for unit test paranoids like me.

 ## Some Setup